CS234319/safot/Material/Tutorials/sml/introduction.md

 Born 1985.
 Named Standard ML = Meta Language...
   - The 1970s, Robin Milner and group working at Edinburgh University on "LCF", a  theorem proover.
   - To makes the user had to interact with LCF
-  - ML invened as an embedded scripting language
+  - ML invented as an embedded scripting language of LCF
-  - Many ad hoc independet implementations, many new ideas
+  - Many ad-hoc independent implementations, many new ideas
   - "Standard ML" on 1985 by Robert Milner
   - 1997: First real standard
 ---

 ## Why SML?
- - Exemplar of fuctional programming
+ - Exemplar of functional programming
     - Functional = forget about variables
     - Functional = functions are values
     - Functional = higher leverl functions
     - ...
- - Exemplar of type safe functional programming
+ - Exemplar of **type safe** functional programming
     - Safe=
         - Strongly typed: no type error can go undetected
         - Statically typed: all type erors are detected at compile time

 Influenced: Haskell, OCaml, Scala, F#, ...
 ---
 ## More on SML